Grant Terms & Conditions

 Progress and Final Reports must be submitted as follows:

-Acceptable reports shall contain detailed accounts of the project’s implementation, including:
+• Acceptable reports shall contain detailed accounts of the project’s implementation, including:

-An account detailing the amount of grant monies expended in each category and demographic information about the number of veterans and family members served.
+• An account detailing the amount of grant monies expended in each category and demographic information about the number of veterans and family members served.

-A description of the participation of the primary recipient and cooperating organizations associated with the grant.
+• A description of the participation of the primary recipient and cooperating organizations associated with the grant.

 Retention Schedule.
-Financial records, supporting documents, expense receipts over $75.00, statistical records, and all other records of the grant’s disbursement by Applicant/Recipient shall be retained for a period of three (3) years after grant closeout, with the following exceptions: litigation, notification in writing to extend the retention period, nonexpendable property, transfer of records, program income, indirect cost rate proposals and cost allocations plans, which shall be retained.
+Financial records, supporting documents, expense receipts over $75.00, statistical records, and all other records of the grant’s disbursement by Applicant/Recipient shall be retained for a period of three (3) years after grant closeout, with the following exceptions: litigation, notification in writing to extend the retention period, nonexpendable property, transfer of records, program income, indirect cost rate proposals, and cost allocations plans, which shall be retained.

 OTHER REQUIREMENTS

-Social Media - BVC may screen publicly available social media content of the organization and/or the organization’s Board of Directors/Leadership team to determine whether such public content may be immoral, deceptive, or obscene; or to injure, tarnish, damage or otherwise negatively affect the reputation and goodwill of Brazos Valley Cares.
+Social Media—BVC may screen publicly available social media content of the organization and/or the organization’s Board of Directors/Leadership team to determine whether such public content may be immoral, deceptive, or obscene or to injure, tarnish, damage, or otherwise negatively affect Brazos Valley Cares's reputation and goodwill.

 Compliance with Laws - The Applicant/Recipient shall comply with all federal, state, and local laws, statutes, ordinances, rules, and regulations, and the orders and decrees of any courts or administrative bodies or tribunals in any matter affecting the performance of this grant, including without limitation workers' compensation laws, minimum and maximum salary and wage statutes and regulations, nondiscrimination laws and regulation, licensing laws, and regulations.
 When required, the Recipient shall furnish Brazos Valley Cares with satisfactory proof of compliance.